narghev/drumforge/README.md

 ## Special thanks

-Drumforge stands entirely on the shoulders of **[alphaTab](https://github.com/CoderLine/alphaTab)** — an open-source music-notation rendering and playback library that does the actual heavy lifting of turning text into engraved drum scores with synchronized audio.
+Drumforge stands entirely on the shoulders of <a href="https://github.com/CoderLine/alphaTab" target="_blank" rel="noopener"><strong>alphaTab</strong></a> — an open-source music-notation rendering and playback library that does the actual heavy lifting of turning text into engraved drum scores with synchronized audio.

 ## Contributing